empty0845/DetectXiaoZhuan-Backend/README.md

 # **DetectXiaoZhuan-Backend**

 This repository contains the backend code for the **DetectXiaoZhuan** project, which is designed to detect XiaoZhuan (small seal script) characters using YOLOv5.
-The backend includes the necessary API, model handling, and database interaction logic.
+The backend includes model handling and database interaction logic.

 ## **Project Structure**